openprivacy/newspeek/README.md

 ## Preface

 While an undergrad at M.I.T., I became aware of the ignorance, apathy and powerlessness expressed and/or felt by much of the society, and decided to do something about it.
-Perhaps due to the fact that I was so immersed in the process of learning my intial plan was to educate the world.
+Perhaps due to the fact that I was so immersed in the process of learning my initial plan was to educate the world.

 There was folly and perhaps a bit of hubris in this idea, partly because much of the world often appears not to desire further education, but more importantly, a single source of information could easily devolve into fascism.